 You also need to consider the weight of clay you plan on using.
 A higher-powered motor will be able to bear up to 400 pounds of clay, while a regular one can bear up to 50 pounds.
 If you’re not a professional, don’t worry about this – 50 pounds of clay is more than enough if you’re not making commercial pottery.

 Gone are the days when left-handed potters had to figure out how to throw on a wheel inconveniently designed for right-handers.
-Most electric wheels now come with a reversible option, where you can change the direction the wheel is spinning.
+Most Electric Wheels now come with a reversible option, where you can change the direction the wheel is spinning.

 Be sure to check that the wheels you’re considering have a reversibility option.
 This is necessary even if you’re right-handed, as changing the wheel spin can help you come up with interesting patterns and designs.

-Tabletop or Seated Wheel?
+Tabletop or Seated Pottery Wheel?

-Tabletop wheels sit on top of a table and are lighter, portable and occupy less space.
+Tabletop Wheels sit on top of a table and are lighter, portable, and occupy less space.